SaishNaik/NotesForEveryOne/Coding/Notes.md

 If you are finding index of a character for a 0 based aplhabetic array use `c - 'a'` where c is the character whose position you want to find.

+Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.